-Height of a structure the vertical distance between the mean original grade at the downhill side of the structure and the highest point of the structure, excluding chimneys, steeples, antennas, and similar appurtenances which have no floor area.
+Height of a structure: the vertical distance between the mean original grade at the downhill side of the structure and the highest point of the structure, excluding chimneys, steeples, antennas, and similar appurtenances which have no floor area.

-Home occupation - an occupation or profession which is customarily conducted on or in a residential structure or property and which is 1) clearly incidental to and compatible with the residential use of the property and surrounding residential uses; and 2) which employs no more than two (2) persons other than family members residing in the home.
-Home Occupations shall not include Medical Marijuana Cultivation Facilities, Medical Marijuana Dispensaries, Retail Marijuana Establishments, or Retail Marijuana Social Clubs.
+Home occupation: an occupation or profession which is customarily conducted on or in a residential structure or property and which is 1) clearly incidental to and compatible with the residential use of the property and surrounding residential uses; and 2) which employs no more than two (2) persons other than family members residing in the home.
+Home Occupations shall not include the use of any portion of a lot for purposes related to Medical Marijuana Registered Dispensaries, Medical Marijuana Registered Dispensary Cultivation Facilities, Medical Marijuana Manufacturing Facilities, Medical Marijuana Testing Facilities, Marijuana Food Establishments, Caregivers, Caregiver Retail Stores and Adult Use Marijuana Establishments.